CPS Feeds Thousands Every School Day

 Cincinnati Public Schools is the nation's first large school district to offer lunches to students, starting in 1898.

-In May 2018 and 2019, CPS' Student Dining Services Department received a Champion of School Breakfast Award from the Ohio Department of Education.
-CPS was one of 10 districts around Ohio recognized for their innovative and collaborative school breakfast practices.
+For four years in a row (2018-2021), CPS' Student Dining Services Department received a Champion of School Breakfast Award from the Ohio Department of Education.

 We pride ourselves on our "restaurant-style meals," such as curry chicken and gyros with tzatziki sauce, while keeping our menus healthy, culturally responsive and surpassing USDA requirements.
 For example, we have no fryers in our school kitchens, and we serve no pork products.